 This post is sponsored by Harvest Stone, and we received compensation and product in exchange for it.
 Opinions are always our own.
 If we don’t love it, you don't hear about it.
 Thanks for your continued support!

-In my humble opinion there is nothing more impressive than a hasselbacked veggie.
-Those thin slices, the seasoning, the way the edges curl back as they bake becoming all perfectly crisp – it’s enough to make me weak in the knees.
-Friends, let me just tell you this Vegan Hasselback Thanksgiving Tart has it all and as far as I’m concerned it’s the stuff that holiday feasting dreams are made of!
+In my humble opinion there is nothing more impressive than a hasselback potato, or preferred vegetables, recipe.
+Those thin slices, the seasoning, the way the edges curl back as they bake becoming all perfectly crisp - it's enough to make me weak in the knees.
+Friends, let me just tell you this Vegan Hasselback Potato and Squash Thanksgiving Tart Recipe has it all and as far as I'm concerned it's the stuff that holiday feasting dreams are made of!

 This plant based Thanksgiving main dish starts with a deliciously nutty tart shell that is made with a blend of teff and almond flours as well as ground Harvest Stone Roasted Garlic & Herb Sprouted Hummus Crackers.